 - Keep only one or two cards, not the usual eight or nine.

 - Don't charge big-ticket items.
 Find less expensive loan alternatives.

 - Shop around for the best interest rates, annual fees, service fees, and grace periods.

 - Pay off the card each month, or at least pay more than the minimum.

 - Still have problems?
 Leave the cards at home or cut them up.

 How to climb out of debt.
 Despite your best efforts, you may find yourself in severe debt.
-Worksheet 6 - Debt Reduction in the back of this booklet can help you come up with a plan to pay down your credit card and other bad debt.
+Worksheet 6 - Debt Reduction can help you come up with a plan to pay down your credit card and other bad debt.
 A credit counseling service can help you set up a plan to work with your creditors and reduce your debts.
 Or you can work with your creditors directly to try and work out payment arrangements.